centre-for-humanities-computing/DaCy/docs/index.rst

 * 1.0.0 (09/07/21)

-  - DaCy version 1.0.0 releases.
+  -  DaCy version 1.0.0 releases as the first version to pypi! 📦
     - Including a series of augmenters with a few specifically designed for Danish
     - Code for behavioural tests of NLP pipelines
     - A new tutorial for both 📖